OSLO’S MOST IMPORTANT INTERNATIONAL MODERNIST BUILDING HAS DISAPPEARED BEFORE OUR EYES

 It was clear in April, in the middle of COVID 19’S stranglehold on the news cycle, that the activists were losing their battle to save it.
 This prompted Ellen De Vibe, Oslo’s highly respected former head of planning and building organization, to chain herself to the front of the building.
 Together with other activists, she was arrested.

-Located in the central square of Regjeringskvartalet, the Government quarter of Oslo, designed by Norwegian architect, Erling Viksjø, the Y-Block, is a clear example of Modernism in practice.
-The murals which have caught everyone’s attention feature murals both inside and on the facade.
-They were created by Carl Nesjar and Pablo Picasso using a concrete casting technique called Naturbetong.
+Located in the central square of Regjeringskvartalet, the Government quarter of Oslo, designed by Norwegian architect, Erling Viksjø, the Y-Block, a clear example of Modernism in practice was simply removed.
+The murals which caught everyone’s attention are now a memory They were created by Carl Nesjar and Pablo Picasso using a concrete casting technique called Naturbetong.
 This was also used in the construction and served to enhance the Picasso and Nesjar murals, especially the piece entitled ‘The Fisherman’ which was placed on the front of the Y-Block.

 “Naturbetong was an exciting new material, which opened up so many possibilities.”
 Explains architect Bjarne Asp, “the sandblasted concrete surfaces is recognised as significant to Picasso’s contribution.
 This material is the material bond that wedded together Norwegian artist, Carl Nesjar and Picasso, who collaborated for more than 17 years.
 The integration of art through Naturbetong proves its unique contribution to Norwegian design and International Modernism.
 Only one other building in the world, the House of Architects, Barcelona, has this form of integrated art by Picasso and Nesjar in public space.”